About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 Cool Clever Stuff with CLIX

-Two technologies endemic to every Apple/Unix OS X machine that should never incur an add-on expense are access to search engines and other online resources through the Cocoa Services menu and command line operations.
+Two technologies endemic to every Apple/Unix OS X machine that should never incur an additional expense are access to search engines and other online resources through the Cocoa Services menu and command line operations.
 This article discusses using the latter for fun and profit.

 The Command Line Interface for OS X